5 Tried-and-Tested Full-Body Workouts That Burn Fat and Build Muscle, Fast

-Here, you'll find four workouts — including two plans from with Josh Silverman, head of education at top London gym Third Space and two do-anywhere sessions — that are guaranteed to build muscle, burn fat and fit into your busy schedule.
+Here, you'll find the best workouts — including two plans from with Josh Silverman, head of education at top London gym Third Space, one 'do-anywhere' bodyweight session, and two dumbbell only blasts — all guaranteed to build muscle, spike your metabolism and fit effortlessly into your busy schedule.

-But there's more to these workouts than just being time-efficient.
-There's real strength to be had.
+But before we go any further, let's all acknowledge that there's more to these workouts than just being time savers.
+Used correctly, they're also massive strength builders.
 As Silverman says: “What a lot of people get wrong is someone builds up their legs or builds up their upper body, and they don't realise that the other muscles in the body will actually contract at the same time, so if you don't strengthen those or if you don't get to grips with how to control them you may find that your strength goes down elsewhere.”

 The Benefits of Full-Body Workouts

 It sounds pretty obvious, right?
 Working your whole body is going to mean that you're not prioritising one muscle group over another and will also mean you're building a well-rounded physique.
 But it's not just us saying that, there's a body of scientific research that's reached that conclusion too.
 For example, a study published in the Journal of Strength and Conditioning Research found that full-body workouts resulted in a superior hypertrophic effect, when compared with a traditional bodybuilding split where each muscle is trained once per week.
 In other words, if you want big muscles, full body workouts are how you build them.

 Who Are Our Full-Body Workouts For?